ltphan/meditation-chrome-extension/README.md

 # meditation-chrome-extension

-A "Same Harris Waking Up" Chrome extension that reminds you to meditate whenever Bitcoin prices drop down.
+A "Sam Harris Waking Up" Chrome extension that reminds you to meditate whenever Bitcoin prices drop down.

 Plain VanillaJS, HTML/CSS, interacted with Coinbase API to get the market prices of Bitcoin.